-- Reduce the generation of waste and to encourage recycling and repurposing of unavoidable waste.
-Strive to avoid the use of single-use plastic and paper where possible, including in catering, conference sessions and the marketplace*.
+- Reduce the generation of waste and encourage recycling and repurposing of unavoidable waste.
+Avoided the use of single-use plastic and paper where possible, including in catering, conference sessions and the marketplace*.

 - Ensure accessibility, inclusion, and wellbeing of all participants and staff.

-The conference is being hosted at the Brisbane Conference and Exhibition Centre (BCEC), which has received EarthCheck Platinum Certification for its strong performance in social and environmental sustainability.
+The conference was hosted at the Brisbane Conference and Exhibition Centre (BCEC), which has received EarthCheck Platinum Certification for its strong performance in social and environmental sustainability.